guettli/programming-guidelines/README.rst

 `Sketch <https://en.wikipedia.org/wiki/Sketch_(drawing)>`_ screenshots you want to build with your team with a pen.
 I avoid any digital device for this, since up to now paper or a whiteboard are far more real.
 If you need the result in digital format, just take a picture with your cell phone at the end.

-Communication with Customers: Binary decision "todo list" or "do it later list" ...............................................................................
+Communication with Customers: Binary decision "do list" or "do later list" ...............................................................................

 Define "done" with your customers.
 Humans like to be creative and if thing X gets changed, then they have fancy ideas how to change thing Y.
-Be friendly and listen: Write these fancy ideas down on the "do later" list or wiki page.
+Be friendly and listen: Write these fancy ideas down on the "do later list".

 If you don't have a definition of done/ready, then you should not start to write source code.